Pea75x/go-lingo-be/readme.md

     ]
 }
 ```
+2. I then go through each category and try to match the name with a location category in the database.
+I will then return the location name.

 Example of a Location in the database (The above data would match with cafe and return coffee shop)
 ```json